-Weeds regularly beat new autumn/winter pasture growth, especially thistles of all kinds, docks and ragwort and you’ll need to recognise these in the early rosette stage and deal to them then.
-Get out and chip thistles, ragwort and docks to try and avoid spending money on spray.
+Weeds regularly beat new autumn/winter pasture growth, especially thistles of all kinds, docks, redshank, fireweed and ragwort, and you’ll need to recognise these in the early growth stage and deal with them then.
+Get out and chip thistles, ragwort and docks to try and avoid spending money on the spray.

-Soil pugging at any time is the major sin, as it does major damage to the delicate crumb structure of the soil that holds air and water.
-This structure may not repair for months and some soil damage can be permanent.
-It really is time to build a standoff pad for cattle for winter, but make sure it meets local environmental standards.
+Soil pugging at any time is a major sin, as it does major damage to the delicate crumb structure of the soil that holds air and water.
+This soil structure may not repair for months and some soil damage can be permanent.
+If you have heavy clay soils, it really is time to build a standoff pad for cattle for winter, but make sure it meets local environmental standards.

-Sheep in the North Island are well into pregnancy with sheep on harder ‘late’ country in the central North Island and in the South Island generally a month or more later.
+Sheep in the North Island are well into pregnancy with sheep on harder ‘later’ country in the central North Island and in the South Island generally a month or more later.

 Sheep can handle feed too short for cattle to graze, but this doesn’t mean they can be underfed which they often are in May.
 A pregnant ewe at this stage needs at least 1kg of Dry Matter per day to maintain her body functions, and about as much again if she’s carrying twins and needs to build up body reserves to produce milk.
 This is a large amount of green wet pasture and will take the animal a long time to harvest if the paddocks are like your lawn.
-They could wear down their teeth by eating soil into the bargain.
+They could into the bargain wear down their teeth by eating soil.

 So keep checking body condition (see our website for details).
 It’s no good just looking at sheep from a distance, as their wool cover will fool you.
 You have to feel the spine and the back muscles around it.

-At this stage of pregnancy, skinny ewes will need emergency feeding with concentrates as pasture will not provide enough energy for them to get back into a healthy state by lambing.
-Concentrate feed is expensive, so make sure all ewes get a fair share provided by plenty of feeding space, otherwise the shy ones that need it most won’t get any.
+At this stage of pregnancy, skinny ewes will need emergency feeding with concentrates, as pasture will not provide enough energy for them to get back into a healthy state by lambing.
+Concentrate feed is expensive, so make sure all ewes get a fair share provided by plenty of trough space, otherwise, the shy ones that need it most won’t get any.

 A month before lambing the lambs start to grow fast in utero, and udders increase for lactation.
 Ewes carrying multiples (if you know which they are) need extra special care.
-Scanning is the best way to find out but may not possible in small flocks.
-An old trick is to pick twinning ewes by their big bellies that walk very slowly when made to walk a distance.
-But watch them carefully in case they prolapse with all the pressure inside on the uterus from the rumen - both competing for space.
+Scanning is the best way to find out but may not be possible in small flocks.
+An old trick was to pick twinning ewes by their big bellies that walk very slowly when driven a distance.
+But watch them carefully in case they prolapse with all the pressure inside the uterus from the rumen - both competing for space.

-Lush green pasture in late autumn and winter will always cause sheep to scour, as its high in moisture, high in protein, and high in energy but very low in fibre.
-Don’t rush and buy drench, promoted by outrageous pre-lamb advertising and specials, promoting that scouring sheep have worms when the problem is more likely to be feed quality.
+Lush green pasture in late autumn and winter will always cause sheep to scour, as it’s high in moisture, high in protein, and high in energy but very low in fibre.
+Don’t rush and buy drench, promoted by outrageous pre-lamb advertising and specials, stating that scouring sheep have worms when the problem is more likely to be feed quality.

-The annual survey of drenches published in the farming papers for pre-lamb drenching shows that there are over 40 different products on the market, and it can be very confusing knowing what drench to use.
+There used to be an annual survey of drenches published in the farming papers for pre-lamb drenching showing that there are over 40 different products on the market, and it can be very confusing knowing which drench to use.
 The worst worms are Barber’s Pole in the North Island and Nematodirus in the South, so ask your vet about these, but the colder weather in May restricts their activity a lot.

-Don’t drench any sheep until you get a Faecal Egg Count (FEC) done through your vet clinic, and if it is internal parasites, get vet advice to make sure you use the appropriate drench to avoid build up of drench resistance.
-Do not use long acting anthelmintic capsules.
-Worm resistance in sheep is increasing on many properties with the risk that not too far into the future, sheep and goats will not be able to be farmed.
+Don’t drench any sheep until you get a Faecal Egg Count (FEC) done through your vet clinic, and if it is internal parasites, get vet advice to make sure you use the appropriate drench to avoid build-up of drench resistance.
+Do not use long-acting anthelmintic capsules.
+Worm resistance in sheep is increasing on many properties with the risk that not too far into the future, sheep and goats will not be able to be farmed in those areas.

 If you just keep on drenching indiscriminately, then the drench kills the susceptible worms and leaves the resistant ones, which then build up in numbers.
 Then, there’s a greater chance of resistant worms mating with other resistant worms, and so it goes on till the whole worm population is resistant to the drench chemicals.